brunopinheirofreitas/Java/Alura/Alura_Notes.md

 ###Java.IO

  - Handle the input and output of data in the java world.
+DB, keyboard, files, network, etc.